Ransomware Attacks Are Evolving. Your Security Strategy Should, Too

 Zero-Trust Security for Ransomware Protection

 In addition to implementing the technologies necessary to help detect and prevent threats, organizations should consider going further by participating in exercises to test their responses to ransomware attacks.
-Having a recovery plan in place can play a critical role in reducing the time it takes to assess the current threat and ultimately determine whether your organization will be forced to pay the ransom to recover its critical data and get their systems working again. .
+Having a recovery plan in place can play a critical role in reducing the time it takes to assess the current threat and ultimately determine whether your organization will be forced to pay the ransom to recover its critical data and get its systems working again.
 Practice makes perfect, and it’s no different for an organization’s security strategy.

 Predict the unpredictable